Overview and key figures

 Justification text and image

-Editorial note: The current version of this page was read by Martine Spaans (DGA).
-An earlier version of this page was written by Bjorn Schrijen.
+Editorial note: An earlier version of this page was reviewed by Martine Spaans (Managing Director).